-Outreach to multicultural groups is required to promote an awareness and understanding of schizophrenia.
-There is, at times, a lack of knowledge about the disorder and how it can be recognized; about our mental health care system and how it can treat schizophrenia, and about how to gain access to drug therapy and psychotherapy.
+Outreach to multicultural groups is required to promote an awareness and understanding of schizophrenia as well as gaining an understanding of their worldview.
+There is, at times, a lack of knowledge about the disorder and how it can be recognized, about our mental health care system and how it can treat schizophrenia, and about how to gain access to drug therapy and psychotherapy.

-SSC, and the contributing families, have identified areas where work is needed to support Canadians from diverse cultures to understand schizophrenia, and get proper treatment for ill individuals.
-They include:
+SSC, and the contributing families, have identified areas where work is needed to support Canadians of diverse cultures, to understand their worldview of schizophrenia, and understand their ways of healing.
+They include the following:

-- Translation of information and educational materials into various languages, so as to support multicultural families' access to knowledge - Work with ethnic press, radio and TV stations to promote awareness of schizophrenia - Dissemination of materials on schizophrenia through immigrant service agencies and ethnic community associations - Increased coordination and joint efforts among community and mental health organizations that serve the multicultural community; - Gathering and dissemination of research data pertaining to various ethnicity response levels to drug therapies amongst the medical professions - Promotion of awareness of the different values diverse cultures hold, which impact their attitudes toward mental illness, amongst health caregivers - Invitation of members of ethno-specific communities as guest speakers to meetings of support groups and associations involved in helping those who suffer from schizophrenia - Development of culture brokers (persons who help to bridge the gap between the ill person's culture and that of the health caregivers by translating professional jargon and attitudes to ill people and his/her families, and by helping the professionals understand how the ill person's culture impacts their problems) and promotion of their involvement with schizophrenia organizations - Advocacy in the area of ethno-specific housing, social support, and employment programs, and integration of mental health services and immigration services, and
+- Promotion of "culturally safe" standards of practice in which the person's worldview is respected, in which his/her ways of knowing as a cultural group is honoured, and in which traditional ways of healing are incorporated into western treatment responses. - Translation of information and educational materials into various languages, so as to support multicultural families' access to knowledge. - Work with ethnic press, radio and TV stations to promote awareness of schizophrenia. - Dissemination of materials on schizophrenia through immigrant service agencies and ethnic community associations. - Increased coordination and joint efforts among community and mental health organizations that serve the multicultural community.

-Work with colleges, universities, and professional accreditation bodies to encourage the adoption of culturally sensitive training in the curriculum for health caregivers
+- Gathering and dissemination of research data pertaining to various ethnicity response levels to drug therapies amongst the medical professions. - Promotion of awareness of the different values diverse cultures hold, which have an impact on their attitudes toward mental illness, amongst health caregivers. - Invitation of members of ethnocultural-specific communities as guest speakers to meetings of support groups and associations involved in helping those who live with schizophrenia. - Development of culture brokers (persons who help to bridge the gap between the person's culture and that of the health caregivers by translating professional jargon and attitudes to people and families, and by helping the professionals understand how the person's culture impacts their problems) and promotion of their involvement with schizophrenia organizations. - Advocacy in the area of ethnocultural-specific housing, social support, and employment programs, and integration of mental health services and immigration services. - Work with colleges, universities, and professional accreditation bodies to encourage the adoption of culturally sensitive and safe training in the curriculum for health caregivers.